SalesConnection/Docusaurus-sc/docs/Can't find new created job.md

    **Filter job here:** https://salesconnection.my/activity/scheduler
 2. Click the calender icon in the top right, can change the month that you want to view, you will able to view the newly created job.<br>

-<emsp> **Mobile App:**<br>
+**Mobile App:**<br>
   1. At the Sales Connection mobile app, select "Schedule" page in the bottom center.
   2. Select the filter icon in top right of the page.

   3. You can either filter the job by date, job category, or job status.<br>

 *OR* <br>